christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 # Theory of Mind Circuit Discovery

+The model used in this analysis is from Stanford's Center for Research on Foundation Models (Stanford CRFM) family.
+The *eowyn-gpt2-medium-x777* model to be exact.
+It is a decoder-only transformer that has 23 layers and 15 attention heads per attention layer.
+The focus is the circuit that successfully models the ToM task by understanding the behavior of the attention heads and mlps.

 In terms of the internal mechanisms of a language model, a feature is a property of the input that humans can understand and is represented in a model's activation (the tokens from the ToM sentence).
 A circuit informs us of how these features are extracted from the input and then processed by the model to implement specific language model behaviors (e.g., reasoning), which gives us an algorithmic understanding of the models reasoning.

 Humans make predictions about others' thoughts and feelings —a key component of ToM— through a combination of neurological processes and behavioral observations.
 These processes are intricate and involve multiple steps, both at the neural and cognitive levels.
 At the level of a decoder-only transformer model, we can first broadly understand ToM prediction for this specific sentence structure through an interpretable algorithm largely dependent on John's mental state of where he put the cat: